nikitavoloboev/data/focusing/rules.md

 - Make the data actionable in some way.
 Either as a way that you can query it later and read or look back upon in the future (as is case with Day One) or as a way you can immediately take action on in form of analysis of it.
 	- Knowing what goals you have and the reasons why you are collecting or using certain kind of data is important and saves a lot of time in the future when you want to _minimise_ and _simplify_ things in life.

+## Backups
+- Data that is not backed up is lost data.
+Automate backups.

 ## Trello
 - No need to create _Doing now_ and _Do next_ blocks.
 I can use _watching_ feature for that and seperate cards instead by topic.
 Use _tags_ to give priority to tasks.
 (In my case _Important_ and _Next_ are always present tags in most boards).
 - Share boards publically that contain no sensetive or private information.
 - For boards like _Learning_ and _Books_, no need to add links to cards as the links to these things should already be added in [LA curated lists](https://github.com/learn-anything/curated-lists#readme) which are easily queriable.

+## Other
+- Check everything once I leave a room.
+In case I forget anything.
+- Avoid confusion.
+Don't use anything only I can understand.
+- Be aware of my own quirks and ask myself why I do what I do.
+- Don't overthink things to the point of not doing anything.

 ## Remember
 - Everything evolves with time.
 Projects, articles, ideas will evolve with time and will never be what I first envisioned them to be.